Education & Scholarships

 In all of our programs and investments we strive to nurture and reinforce the value of character traits such as integrity, entrepreneurship, empathy, curiosity, genuine interest in others, self-awareness, adaptability, resilience and drive in secondary school students and students pursuing undergraduate, master’s and professional degree programs as well as post-docs.

 The McCall MacBain Foundation’s three strategic priorities for the next five years are:

-Strategy 1: Investing in scholarship programs in Canada & abroad that find and nurture the next generation of leaders
+Strategy 1: Investing in scholarship programs that find and nurture the next generation of leaders